wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">timeout</td>
-        <td style="vertical-align: top; word-wrap: break-word">Waiting time for response of a request in milliseconds.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The number of milliseconds for which the system must wait for a response after a request is sent.
+If the time interval specified here elapses before a response is received, the system retries sending the request.
+If no response is received even after the number of retries reaches the maximum number specified via the 'SNMPConstantsRETRIES' parameter, this can be due to the transport agent not being available or due to the occurence of a timeout error.
+An error is logged to inform you of the reason.</td>
         <td style="vertical-align: top">1500</td>
         <td style="vertical-align: top">INT</td>
         <td style="vertical-align: top">Yes</td>